Robert Crouch: Libel case

 However, Crouch was himself taken to court by Frank Byers early in 1953 over a Conservative election leaflet issued at the end of the 1951 election campaign.
 The leaflet had pointed to the fact that Frank Byers was appealing for Labour support, then observed that "The Socialist Party chairman at a meeting in Blandford on October 15 called attention to Mr. Byers's broken promises in 1945 and 1946.
 Don't be taken in again."
 Byers said that he had given no promises to Labour in 1945 and 1946 and so could not have broken them; his solicitors had written to Crouch after the election offering to settle for an apology and withdrawal.
 Crouch said that what was written was either true or fair comment, and were privileged.

 In court, Crouch's counsel called Charles Greenfield who was a Labour Party member in 1945.
 Greenfield recalled Byers giving him a pledge to oppose legal disabilities on trade union members, and said he had then worked for Byers' campaign.
-However, when he had challenged Byers for failing to vote for the repeal of the Trades Disputes Act 1927, Byers had asked him if he had any witnesses for his pledge.
+However, when he had challenged Byers for failing to vote for the repeal of the Trade Disputes and Trade Unions Act 1927, Byers had asked him if he had any witnesses for his pledge.
 The jury found for Crouch and the Judge awarded costs against Byers.